Alycia Dias

-Alycia Dias is a Pakistani playback singer, who is best known for singing the Urdu language serials.
+Alycia Dias is a Pakistani playback singer, who is best known for singing theme songs for Urdu-language serials.
 Her career began with her participation in the reality show LG Awaaz Banaye Star, where she became the semi-finalist at the age of 17.
-She made her debut as a lead vocalist by singing the title song of the 2013 Turkish serial Noor in Urdu language.
+She made her debut as a lead vocalist by singing the title song of the 2012 Turkish serial Noor in Urdu language.
 She has won Hum Award for Best Original Soundtrack for her song "Dil-e-Muztar" for the 2013 romantic drama Dil-e-Muztar that aired on Hum TV.